Circuit de Croix-en-Ternois

-Circuit de Croix-en-Ternois is a race track near Croix-en-Ternois, France.
+Circuit de Croix-en-Ternois is a race track in the north of France, near the small town of Croix-en-Ternois.

 The circuit is 1.900 km long and is known for its long main straight and twisty in-field section.
 The circuit is used very regularly for various car and bike race meetings, and is also frequently open for track days.
 The circuit is also used by the British Motorcycle Racing Club as a round of their annual race calendar.

+The circuit was also occasionally used to test Formula One cars.

 Lap records

-The official race lap records at the Circuit de Croix-en-Ternois are listed as:
+The fastest official race lap records at the Circuit de Croix-en-Ternois are listed as: